-Free over-the-air HDTV channels have been broadcast for many years when the old analog broadcast where replaced.
+Free over-the-air HDTV channels have been broadcast for many years since the old analog broadcast was replaced.

-TV channels such as FOX, CBS, NBC, PBS and many more are free and can be picked up with a HDTV antenna.
+TV channels such as FOX, CBS, NBC, PBS, and many more are free and can be picked up with an HDTV antenna.

 So what is the best digital HDTV antenna?